esdrassantos06/tarevity/README.md

 - **Due Date Management** with automated reminders
 - **Sorting & Filtering** capabilities for better organization
 - **Visual Indicators** showing task priority and status at a glance
+- **Calendar Integration** for date-based task visualization and management

 ### 🛡️ Enterprise-Grade Security